kkrogs/Tech-Blog/README.md

  ![badge](https://img.shields.io/badge/License-MIT-brightgreen)

 # Description

-The project is a blog where users can post information to a website that can be viewed by other users.
-The user can also login, create, edit, delete, and comment on posts in order to ensure that the proper information is being portrayed to other users.
+This blog allows users to publish their blog posts and comment on other users' posts as well.
+It follows the MVC paradigm in its architectural structure, and uses Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
 # Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)